Widget Guide

 This setup provides a clear visual representation of temperature trends.

-By using data aggregation, a user gains deeper insights into your data, making it easier to monitor and analyze the performance and behavior of your IoT devices.
+By using data aggregation, users gain deeper insights into their data, making it easier to monitor and analyze the performance and behavior of IoT devices.

 Edit the Widgets

-Once you've created a widget, you can easily modify it to suit changing requirements.
-While in Edit Mode, click the pencil
+Once a widget has been created, it can be easily modify it to suit changing requirements.
+While in Edit Mode, the pencil

-icon located at the top right corner of the widget you want to edit.
-This action opens a settings panel from the right side of the screen, as shown below:
+icon at the top right corner of the widget can be clicked to open a settings panel from the right side of the screen.

-In this panel, you'll find all the previously configured settings and data sources.
-You can:
+Within this panel, all previously configured settings and data sources are accessible.
+Users can:

 - Change the Value Name to target a different data metric.